TruSet/bitmask-rbac/README.md

 ## Use - react app interface
 The easiest way to interact with the RBAC is via our react app interface.
-Take a look at https://truset.github.io/bitmask-rbac/portal/
+Take a look at [our react app interface](https://truset.github.io/bitmask-rbac/portal/)

-## Use - smort contract functions
+## Use - smart contract interface

 ### Managing the available roles
 This implementation provides only one role to start with: `rbac_admin`, which is given to the user who deploys the contract.
 Other roles can be added up to a maximum of 256 by calling `addUserRole()` as the `rbac_admin`.
 Once added, roles can never be removed.